goytoom/LLMs_perils_opportunities/README.md

 #### Survey Responses
 1. Open `survey_predictions/code/prepare_data_gpt.ipynb` and run all cells.
 This will create a `data/processed/SURVEY_cleaned.csv` file for each survey in the `data/surveys` folder.
 In our data, some information was not collected for all participants so we filter for those participants who responded to the items of interests. *If you apply this pipeline on your own data this step will likely not be necessary or you will have to specify different items of interest in the `COLS_META` variable.*
     - The code will also generate the prompts under `data/prompts/SURVEY.pkl` for each survey.
-The prompts is generated from the `PROMPT_TEXT` variables and the item texts. *If you use different surveys, make sure to adjust `PROMPT_TEXT` to the respective response scales.*
+The prompts are generated from the `PROMPT_TEXT` variables and the item texts. *If you use different surveys, make sure to adjust `PROMPT_TEXT` to the respective response scales.*

 2. Open `survey_predictions/code/run_prompts_gpt.ipynb` and add your openai API key to the respective variable.
     - Specify, which surveys to run in `d_list` (list the names of all surveys from `data/surveys` that you want to collect responses from).
 The default are the surveys we ran in our study.